nicklockwood/iCarousel/README.md

     Q. In the cylindrical carousels, the back-side of the item views is visible.
 How can I hide it?
     A. Set the `view.layer.doubleSided` property of your item views to `NO` to hide them when they are facing backwards.

+    Q. What is the `reusingView` property for in the `carousel:viewForItemAtIndex:reusingView:` dataSource method?
+    A. You can improve iCarousel performance by recycling item views when they move offscreen instead of creating a new one each time it's needed.
+Check if this value is nil, and if not you can re-use this view instead of creating a new one.
+Note however that the view will still have any subviews or properties you added when it was first created, so be careful not to introduce leaks by re-adding those views each time.
+You may find it's easier and safer to ignore this paramater and create a fresh view each time if you're not sure what you are doing.

+    Q. If the views in my carousel all have completely different layouts, should I still use the `reusingView` parameter?
+    A. Probably not, and unless you have hundreds of views in your carousel, it's unlikely to be worth the trouble.